codr7/claes/README.md

 6
 ```

-Which can be expressed even more succinctly.
+Which could be expressed even more succinctly.
 ```
   (+ 4*)